seanpm2001/valloon91234/README.md

 <br/>

 ## About Me
 👋 Hi.
-I'm Maksim Smirnov.
+I'm Nikolai Bersh.
 I'd like to call me "PASSIONATE PROGRAMMER".

-👀 I’m interested in Web/Blockchain, Security, Trading and so on.
+👀 I’m interested in Java, Web, Blockchain, Web Security, Trading and so on.

 🌱 I’m currently learning next generation of blockchain network.